 And these are just a few.

-Coming soon: Constant Contact will have more ways you can use landing pages to boost your sales, including shop-able landing pages where your customers can swiftly make a purchase.
+Constant Contact now has even more ways you can use landing pages to boost your sales, including shoppable landing pages where your customers can swiftly make a purchase.

 What landing pages should I create?